One Step 250ml

 One Step works by utilising active diminishing abrasives to cover a wider range of cut than a traditional compound.
 These abrasives are designed to break down as you work them through, starting as coarse/medium cutting particles and fracturing into smaller and smaller refining particles.
 This enables One Step to cycle through all the stages of compound cutting, polishing and refining without the need to change products (or pads) along the way.
 A real game changer for enthusiasts and professionals alike.

-Do you have to use One Step with a machine polisher?
+Do you have to use a machine polisher with One Step All-in-One Compound?